 You can’t stop a healthy dog from shedding.
 But, you can minimize the amount of hair in your home by brushing hand-stripping your Spinone’s coat.
 Hand stripping is a grooming process that involves removing dead hairs from the coat by hand instead of clipping to keep the coat correct, tidy, and healthy.
 It’s usually done twice a year in spring and fall.
 It speeds up the natural process of growth and shedding.

-Hand stripping targets the older hairs that are in the exogen phase of growth.
-Exogen is the period where hair reaches the end of its lifespan and is shed.
+Hand-stripping targets the older hairs that are in the exogen phase of growth.
+Exogen is the period when hair reaches the end of its lifespan and is shed.
 These older dull hairs are easy to pull out and by doing so they leave room for new stronger hairs to grow through.

 In addition to brushing and hand stripping, consider a professional groomer.
 While bathing at home is fine, skin conditions can occur when a dog is not rinsed or dried properly.
 Professional groomers have experience with dogs of all sizes, and they have the proper tools and cleansers to match your pet’s needs.
 Certain shampoos for wire-haired dogs are good for their dog’s skin and coat, which can make them healthier and result in less shedding.